 InfluxDB is a popular open-source push-based Time Series Database.
 It supports downsampling, automatically expiring and deleting unwanted data, and backup and restore.
 Analysis of data is done through an SQL-like query language.

-The Data Flow allows you to declaratively select and configure which monitoring system to use.
-Just apply the Spring Boot metrics configuration to enable and configure the Data Flow monitoring support.
-Usually you will add the following configurations to your Data Flow and Skipper server configurations:
+Data Flow lets you declaratively select and configure which monitoring system to use.
+To do so, you can apply the Spring Boot metrics configuration to enable and configure the Data Flow monitoring support.
+Usually, you add the following configurations to your Data Flow and Skipper server configurations:

 - Replace the

 prometheus.
-(Note: in case of prometheus enable the prometheus-rsocket-proxy as well:
+(Note: If you use Prometheus, enable the Prometheus Rsocket proxy as well:

-- Use the Spring Boot/Micrometer meter specific configurations provided for Wavefront, InfluxDB and Prometheus/RSocket-Proxy.
+- Use the Spring Boot- and Micrometer-specific configurations provided for Wavefront, InfluxDB and Prometheus and RSocket Proxy.

 You can also opt for the Wavefront Data Flow SaaS tile.

-For detailed information on how to set up the monitoring infrastructure follow the following feature guides:
+For detailed information on how to set up the monitoring infrastructure, see the following feature guides: